sylv/marver/README.md

   - Ideally, we want all the data we store to be replaceable.
 The files themselves are what's important, not the .sqlite file indexing them.
   - This should not be default, but it should be an obvious option.
   - Anything we can write to EXIF we should be able to pull back out
+  - We should never overwrite existing metadata.
+    - This is tricky, sometimes its okay to overwrite metadata.
+For example, scanned images will have the date set to the time scanned when they should really be set to the time the photo was taken.
+    - We don't want to destroy metadata and replace it with the wrong data - what if we run OCR on a photo and detect a date, so we put that in the image tags, but it turns out we used month/day instead of day/month formatting and it's wrong?
 - Shortcuts
   - In the sidebar, have a "shortcuts" link at the bottom that opens a little panel showing the shortcuts.
 Having shortcuts but not showing them is a waste.
   - `Ctrl + T` to quickly add tags to an image